raamcosta/compose-destinations-docs/docusaurus/docs/destination-arguments/navigation-arguments.md

 Besides types that are navigation arguments out of the box, you can make any type be considered a navigation argument type with a one-time easy setup.

 :::info
-This feature can also be used define how `Parcelable` or `Serializable` types will be represented in the route.
+This feature can also be used to define how `Parcelable` or `Serializable` types will be represented in the route.
 This is useful if you want to deep link into a Screen that has one of these navigation arguments.
 Read more [here](../deeplinks#screens-with-mandatory-parcelableserializable-navigation-arguments).
 :::

 You may know that internally, Official Compose Navigation uses string routes to navigate.
 Well, to make an argument be able to be passed from screen to screen, we need to be able to convert its type to string and back.
 Hence, there is a `DestinationsNavTypeSerializer` interface that you can implement and annotate with `@NavTypeSerializer` to make code generation consider that type argument a type that can be passed when navigating.